Born: April 19, 1978

 Date of Birth: April 19, 1978

 James Franco grew up the oldest of three brothers in Palo Alto, California.
 "I did a lot of painting when I was a kid," he explains, adding that he's graduated from coloring between the lines to his own style of artistic expression.

-Offscreen, Franco, who was named one of People Magazine's 50 Hottest Bachelors in 2004, is an artsy lonerby his own confession.
+Offscreen, James, who was named one of People magazine's 50 Hottest Bachelors in 2004, is an artsy loner—by his own confession.
 When not in front of the camera, he enjoys writing screenplays.